petri-labs/mokita/x/superfluid/README.md

 ```

 This query allows you to find the multiplier factor on a specific denom.
-The Osmo-Equivalent-Multiplier Record for epoch N refers to the osmo
+The Moki-Equivalent-Multiplier Record for epoch N refers to the moki
 worth we treat a denom as having, for all of epoch N. For now, this is
 the spot price at the last epoch boundary, and this is reset every
 epoch.
 We currently don't store historical multipliers, so the epoch
 parameter is kind of meaningless for now.

 To calculate the staking power of the denom, one needs to multiply the
-amount of the denom with `OsmoEquivalentMultipler` from this query with
+amount of the denom with `MokiEquivalentMultipler` from this query with
 the `MinimumRiskFactor` from the Params query endpoint.

-`staking_power = amount * OsmoEquivalentMultipler * MinimumRiskFactor`
+`staking_power = amount * MokiEquivalentMultipler * MinimumRiskFactor`

 ### ConnectedIntermediaryAccount